nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Formula used to calculate the summary statistics:**
-**mean** is calculated by using the formula `sum of all scores with that tag/ number of applicant with that tag` **median** is calculated by using the formula `middle score of all scores with that tag` **minimum** is calculated by using the formula `lowest score of all scores with that tag` **maximum** is calculated by using the formula `highest score of all scores with that tag` **percentile** is calculated by using the formula `number of applicants with a score strictly lower than the applicant/ total number of applicants with that tag`
+**mean** is calculated by using the formula `sum of all scores with that tag / number of applicants with that tag` **median** is calculated by using the formula `middle score of all scores with that tag` **minimum** is calculated by using the formula `lowest score of all scores with that tag` **maximum** is calculated by using the formula `highest score of all scores with that tag` **percentile** is calculated by using the formula `number of applicants with a score strictly lower than the applicant / total number of applicants with that tag`

 ### Saving the data